hydro-sdk/hydro-sdk/README.md

 # Getting Started
 Check out the example project at https://github.com/hydro-sdk/hydro_demo for documentation about getting started

+# Current Development
+Current development is focused on the Structured Wrapper and Interface generator for Dart (SWID) sub-project under `lib/swid`.
+This project will allow for automatic projection of Dart packages (like Flutter).
+See https://github.com/hydro-sdk/hydro-sdk/projects/5

 # Advanced Uses
 ## Transpile Typescript to Dart, Run Code in Mixed Mode With Mixed Native and Virtual (bytecode) Functions
 Hydro includes a CLI utility under `bin` to compile `.hc` bytecode files into Dart code.
 The resulting Dart code exports a single variable called `thunks` which can be passed to any Dart-level Hydro widget, allowing the CFR's code-loader to swap out virtual functions with their native counterparts at run time.
 This effectively provides a Typescript -> Dart transpiler.
 The ouput doesn't look very similiar to the input Typescript, but is semantically equivalent.
 This can be leveraged for applications which rely on many separate `.hc` files at runtime, or to help keep the edit-debug experience for large `.hc` files fast and responsive.